Bucks rout Bulls 111-81, take 2-1 lead without Middleton

 TIP-INS

-Bucks: Milwaukee’s biggest playoff win was by 50 at home against San Francisco in 1971.
-And the Bucks’ widest margin on the road was by 36 at Philadelphia in 1970. … Portis wore goggles after missing most of Game 2 with a right eye abrasion.
+Bucks: Portis wore goggles after missing most of Game 2 with a right eye abrasion.
 He took a hit to the face from Chicago’s Tristan Thompson late in the first quarter Wednesday as both players were going after a rebound. … G George Hill (abdominal strain) missed his fourth game in a row.
 And coach Mike Budenholzer said he doesn’t appear close to returning. … Milwaukee has won 12 of 13 at the United Center dating to the 2016-17 season

-Bulls: Chicago’s most lopsided playoff loss was 115-78 at Miami in Game 2 of the 2013 conference semis. … The Bulls have not won a home playoff game since beating Cleveland in Game 3 of the 2015 Eastern Conference semifinals.
+Bulls: The Bulls have not won a home playoff game since beating Cleveland in Game 3 of the 2015 Eastern Conference semifinals.
 Chicago lost that series in six games. … Assistant coaches Chris Fleming and Damian Cotter were back with the team after missing the first two games because of COVID-19.
 Assistant Maurice Cheeks, however, was out because of a non-COVID illness, coach Billy Donovan said.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports